CEO: Brian Krzanich; Revenues: $53 Billion (2012); Employees:105,000 (2012)

 Intel is the world's largest semiconductor chip maker, based on revenue.
 It develops advanced integrated digital technology products, primarily integrated circuits, for industries such as computing and communications.
 Intel supplies the computing and communications industries with chips, boards, systems, and software building blocks that are the "ingredients" of computers, servers, networking, and communications products.
-Intel’s business segments are PC Client Group, Data Center Group, Embedded and Communications Group, Digital Home Group, Ultra-Mobility Group, NAND Solutions Group, Wind River Software Group, Software and Services Group and Digital Health Group.
+Intel is successfully evolving from a company with a primary focus on the design and manufacture of semiconductor chips for PCs and servers to a computing company that delivers complete solutions in the form of hardware and software platforms and supporting services.
+Intel’s business segments are PC Client Group, Data Center Group, Intel Architecture Group, Software and Services Group and Non-Volatile Memory Solutions Group.
 Intel is headquartered in Santa Clara, California.

 Climate and Energy Targets

 In 2008, Intel set a goal to reduce the absolute global-warming gas footprint from their operations 20% below 2007 levels by 2012.
 They exceeded this goal, reducing their absolute emissions more than 60% below 2007 levels by 2012.Further reduce direct GHG emissions 10 percent on a per chip basis from 2010 levels by 2020